Some New Constructions of Generalized Plateaued Functions: Constructing generalized plateaued functions by spectral method

-In \cite{Hodzic2}, Hod\v{z}i\'{c} \emph{et al}. designed Boolean plateaued functions with (non)-affine Walsh support in spectral domain.
-As pointed out in \cite{Hodzic2}, for the constructions in spectral domain given in \cite{Hodzic2}, the Walsh support of Boolean $s$-plateaued functions in $n$ variables, when written as a matrix of form (9), contains at least $n-s$ columns corresponding to affine functions on $\mathbb{F}_{2}^{n-s}$.
-They proposed an open problem (Open Problem 2) to provide constructions of Boolean $s$-plateaued functions in $n$ variables whose Walsh support, when written as a matrix of form (9), contains strictly less than $n-s$ columns corresponding to affine functions.
-In our constructions of generalized $s$-plateaued functions with non-affine Walsh support, the Walsh support, when written as a matrix of form (9), can contain strictly less than $n-s$ columns corresponding to affine functions.
-When $p=2, k=1$, these constructions provide an answer to Open Problem 2 in \cite{Hodzic2}.
+In \cite{Hodzic3}, Hod\v{z}i\'{c} \emph{et al}. designed Boolean plateaued functions with (non)-affine Walsh supports in spectral domain.
+As pointed out in \cite{Hodzic3}, for the constructions in spectral domain given in \cite{Hodzic3}, the Walsh supports of Boolean $s$-plateaued functions in $n$ variables, when written as matrices of form (15), contain at least $n-s$ columns corresponding to affine functions on $\mathbb{F}_{2}^{n-s}$.
+They proposed an open problem (Open Problem 2) to provide constructions of Boolean $s$-plateaued functions in $n$ variables whose Walsh supports, when written as matrices of form (15), contain strictly less than $n-s$ columns corresponding to affine functions.
+In the following constructions of generalized $s$-plateaued functions with non-affine Walsh supports, the Walsh supports, when written as matrices of form (15), can contain strictly less than $n-s$ columns corresponding to affine functions.
+When $p=2, k=1$, these constructions provide an answer to Open Problem 2 in \cite{Hodzic3}.